Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: COMPARISON WITH EXISTING TECHNOLOGY

 In \Cref{sec:vacuum_pumping} we computed $\dot{N}_\mathrm{T}^\mathrm{div}$ for an ideal vacuum pump.
 It should be noted that in a real pump additional factors can affect the pumping speed.
 The non-ideal behaviour of a real pump is accounted for by the capture coefficient, $c_\mathrm{capt}$:

 where $S_\mathrm{real}$ is the real pump speed.
 The capture coefficient is therefore computed from experimental tests or detailed simulations of the pump operations.
 For a cryopump, in addition to the geometry and the flow regime, $c_\mathrm{capt}$ depends on the sticking coefficient ($c_\mathrm{stick}$) of the different species in the exhaust stream.
 For a typical charcoal cryosorbent (e.g., the one used in ITER), $c_\mathrm{stick, He} = 0.1$, $c_\mathrm{stick, D_2} = 0.88$, and $c_\mathrm{stick, T_2} = 1$ \cite{day2005performance}, resulting in higher pumping speed for D and T than He.
-For a vapor diffusion pump, the capture coefficient depends on the interaction between the gas with the vapor jet, with lighter elements showing a lower capture coefficient due to increased backflow through the jet, with He achieving higher pumping speeds than T2 \cite{teichmann2021particle}.
+For a vapor diffusion pump, the capture coefficient depends on the interaction between the gas with the vapor jet, with lighter elements showing a lower capture coefficient due to increased backflow through the jet.
+The combined effect of the $m^{-1/2}$ dependence of the pumping speed and of the caputure coefficient still results in He (and D) achieving higher pumping speeds than T2 \cite{teichmann2021particle}.
 These simple considerations highlight how differential pumping is strongly driven by the technology (and the underlying physical principles) employed in the torus pumping, and the limitations of an ideal pumping approach.

 Common pumping speeds for candidate primary pumping technology are 50 - \SI{80}{m^3.s^{-1}} for cryopumps, 50 - \SI{70}{m^3.s^{-1}} for vapor diffusion pumps, and 1 - \SI{3}{m^3.s^{-1}} for turbomolecular pumps.
 However, practical considerations (e.g., tritium safety) limits the throughput of cryopumps, resulting in a much lower effective pumping speed.
 For instance, in ITER cryopumps the surface saturation of charcoal is reached at a gas load of $\SI{0.5}{Pa.m^3}$ per $\SI{}{cm^2}$ of sorbent surface.
 Each cryopump has 28 baffles coated with charcoal, for a total adsorbing surface of $\SI{11.2}{m^2}$ per pump \cite{mack2002design}.
 Considering a throughput of $\sim \SI{200}{Pa.m^3.s^{-1}}$ \cite{abdou2020physics}, and 6 cryopumps, the time before regeneration due to saturation of the sorbent is: